freddyb/homepage/drafts/the_s_in_interoperability.md

 As part of a compatibility report against Firefox not properly supporting a website, we found that the core issue was actually with a different browser.
-The other browser liberally accepted both types of encoding, which resulted in websites expecting support for base64 and base64url interchangably.
+The other browser liberally accepted both types of encoding, which resulted in websites expecting support for base64 and base64url interchangeably.
 The page did not work in Firefox, because it did not accept all hashes a website wanted the browser to check, revealing a minor security issue.

-The real fix would have been that the standard clarifies that the base64 url variant is incorrect and the other browser engine changes their behavior.
+The real fix would have been that the standard clarifies that the base64url variant is incorrect and the other browser engine changes their behavior.

 But due to (somewhat unrelated) issues around proliferation of standards, web